chilupa/npm-array-utils/README.md

-# JavaScript Utility for Arrays
+# JavaScript utility for arrays